 And here’s how I made the art!

-(Remember to wear a mask and eye protection while sanding and working with wood, and do not use any tools without proper training, precautions, and supervision from a professional.
+(Remember to wear a mask and eye protection while sanding and working with wood.
+Do not use any tools without proper training, precautions, and supervision from a professional.
 Read my full disclaimer here.)

 Step 1: Assemble the frame.

-Use a drill to assemble the frame so that it looks like a giant box.
-You can just drill directly through the sides or top of each corner since the fabric will be covering the entire frame.
+I used a drill to assemble the frame so that it looked like a giant box.
+I just drilled directly through the sides or top of each corner since the fabric would be covering the entire frame.

-Using the cut list measurements I gave above, you’ll want to put the long pieces on the top and bottom with the shorter pieces between them.
+Using the cut list measurements, you’ll want to put the long pieces on the top and bottom with the shorter pieces between them.
 You can see below that I did this the opposite way…by putting the shorter pieces on the outside of the longer pieces.
 This works too, but it meant that my center support measurement was off, so I had to re-cut that piece. don’t do what I did. 🙂

 Once you have your big rectangle frame, attach the center support piece in place by drilling screws directly down through the top and bottom of the frame.